 Having watched numerous plant teams adopt data-first and data-driven approaches to optimizing production processes, I’ve noticed emerging patterns in how their approach to work changed as they became more digital and democratized manufacturing data.
 Specifically, teams that achieve financial benefit and measurable outcomes from Manufacturing Workforce Transformation frequently exhibit two significant changes in their approach to work:

 - As data becomes more accessible, more team members begin making data-driven decisions in real-time.

 - When the bulk of data engineering is automated, useful data analysis happens both more often and closer to real-time.

 More team members begin making data-driven decisions, in real-time.

-To expand on the story about the shift supervisor at the dairy plant, I wanted to know why she took those notes and how Sight Machine could help.
+To expand on the story about the shift supervisor at the dairy plant, I wanted to know why she took those notes and how Sight Machine could help with manufacturing workforce transformation.
 The shift supervisor showed me a running tally she was keeping of viscosity measurements at the exact moment this machine failed.
 She had a hypothesis that stoppages on this particular machine was correlated with the product’s viscosity.
 The shift supervisor’s reason for wanting the data made sense.
 What struck me as odd was the need to note the information manually.
 Why would she do this when she is literally surrounded by screens displaying data from a set of machines measured with robust, accurate sensors?
 The information she wanted was available digitally.
 So why write it down?